Researching the Legal System of the Lao People’s Democratic Republic

 • To appoint national election committee and prepare the election for members of the National Assembly and People Assembly of the provincial.

-• To assign and reassign the member of the National Assembly as a committee member in each Committees;
+• To appoint the members of the National Assembly subject to each committee;

-• To appoint, reassign or remove the judge of the People’s Supreme Court, the President, Vice-President and the judge of the People’s Court based on the recommendation of the President of the People’s Supreme Court;
+• To appoint the Committee of the Supreme People’s Public Prosecutor Office based on the recommendation of the Head of the Supreme People’s Public Prosecutor;

-• To oversee the operation of Supreme Public Prosecutor’s Office, People’s Supreme Court and State Audit;
+• To oversee the operation of Supreme Public Prosecutor’s Office, People’s Supreme Court and State Audit Organization, State Inspection Organization, Investigation-Interrogation Organization, and the Court Judgment Enforcement Organization;

-• To suspend the implementation of decisions of Government, Prime Minister, Minister, President of Supreme Public Prosecutor, President of the People’s Supreme Court, President of the State Audit, and President of the People Assembly of the provincial which contradict with Constitution, laws, and the resolution of the meeting of the National Assembly, except the decision on the court proceeding of Public Prosecutor and People’s Court;
+• To suspend the implementation of legal documents of Government, Prime Minister, Ministers, President of Supreme Pople’s Public Prosecutor Office, President of the People’s Supreme Court, President of the State Audit Organization, and President of the People Assembly of the provincial which contradict with Constitution, laws, and the resolution of the meeting of the National Assembly, except the decision on the court proceeding of Supreme People’s Public Prosecutor Office and Supreme People’s Court;

-• To receive, consider, and administer justice application from citizens.
+• To receive, consider, and administer justice application from citizens; and

-Within the National Assembly, Committees performing several duties, including researching, monitoring and commenting on draft law, regulation and other state acts, and researching on the interpretation and explanation of law.[38]
-There are currently 8 Committees in the National Assembly including:[39]
+Within the National Assembly, committees perform several duties, including researching, monitoring and commenting on draft law, regulation and other state acts, and researching on the interpretation and explanation of law.[38]
+There are currently eight committees in the National Assembly including:[39]

 • Law Committee;